-Revive your garden by transforming a shed, greenhouse, cabin or hut into a delightful outdoor room with stylist Selina Lake’s sustainable tips in this extract from her new book ‘Shed Style’
+Revive your garden by transforming a shed, greenhouse, cabin or hut into a delightful outdoor room with stylist Selina Lake’s sustainable tips.
+From Selina’s book ‘Shed Style’

 STYLIST JANE CUMBERBATCH’S PRETTY GARDEN SHED IMAGE: RYLAND, PETERS & SMALL